gbtami/pychess-variants/static/docs/janggi.md

  ![Elephant movement](https://github.com/gbtami/pychess-variants/blob/master/static/images/JanggiGuide/ElephantDiagram.png)

 The **Elephant** is much different than its xiangqi counterpart.
 Movement is similar to the horse in that it moves in a Y-shaped pattern.
-While the horse moves one step orthogonally and then one step further diagonally, the elephant moves one step orthoganally and then *two* steps diagonally.
+While the horse moves one step orthogonally and then one step further diagonally, the elephant moves one step orthogonally and then *two* steps diagonally.
 The elephant, like the horse, can be blocked on any intervening point along this path.

 ### Chariot